A labor arbitration in a suit

-Keith D. Greenberg is an arbitrator and mediator of private, public, and federal sector labor and employment disputes.
-He is a member of the National Academy of Arbitrators (NAA), and serves on its Board of Governors.
-He serves on a number of labor arbitration panels and rosters, including those maintained by the American Arbitration Association (AAA), the Federal Mediation and Conciliation Service (FMCS), the Labor Relations Connection, and the National Mediation Board.
-Mr. Greenberg also serves on permanent labor arbitration panels, including in the federal and public sectors, and regularly adjudicates disputes involving EEO and unfair labor practice complaints.
-Mr. Greenberg is listed on employment arbitration panels maintained and administered by the CPR Institute.
+Keith D. Greenberg is an arbitrator and mediator of private, public, and federal sector labor and employment disputes and employee benefits disputes.
+He is a member of the National Academy of Arbitrators (NAA) and served a three-year term on its Board of Governors.
+He serves on a number of labor arbitration panels and rosters, including those maintained by the American Arbitration Association (AAA), the Federal Mediation and Conciliation Service (FMCS), and the National Mediation Board.
+Mr. Greenberg also serves on permanent labor arbitration panels in the private, public, and federal sectors, and regularly adjudicates and mediates disputes involving EEO claims, unfair labor practice charges, and bargaining impasses.
+He has presided as sole arbitrator and as the neutral chair of tripartite and neutral panels.
+He regularly serves as a neutral overseeing representation elections and card checks.
+Mr. Greenberg is listed on employment arbitration panels maintained and administered by the AAA and the CPR Institute, among other rosters, as well as the AAA’s ERISA and MPPAA arbitration panels.
+He serves as the impartial Labor Relations Administrator for the Washington Suburban Sanitary Commission; for the city of Richmond, Virginia; and for Loudoun County, Virginia.
+Mr. Greenberg also serves as the neutral Chairman of the Grievance Committee for the International Monetary Fund.

 Mr. Greenberg is an experienced mediator, serving as a member of the AAA’s roster of employment mediators and its panel of labor mediators.
-He also serves on the rosters of employment mediators for the United States Office of Congressional Workplace Rights; the United States Equal Employment Opportunity Commission’s RESOLVE internal ADR program; the United States Nuclear Regulatory Commission Early ADR Mediation Panel; the Cornell University Roster of Dispute Resolution Neutrals; the CPR Institute; and as a mediator for labor and employment cases in various Maryland Circuit Courts.
+He also serves on the rosters of employment mediators for the United States Office of Congressional Workplace Rights; the Cornell University Roster of Dispute Resolution Neutrals; the CPR Institute; and the American Health Lawyers Association, among others.

-Mr. Greenberg has spoken and presented on numerous topics, including the use of technology in ADR, arbitrator ethics, issues arising in federal sector labor arbitration, current developments in labor and employment arbitration, advanced topics related to the FMLA and the FLSA, workplace gaming, issues in private sector labor relations, and advocate preparation for labor arbitration hearings.
-He contributes to a number of publications by the ABA’s Section of Labor and Employment Law, and writes frequently on labor and employment and alternative dispute resolution topics.
-Mr. Greenberg co-taught a seminar on workplace ADR in the fall of 2013 at the George Washington University Law School, and has served as a guest lecturer in courses on labor relations.
+Mr. Greenberg has spoken and presented on numerous topics, including the use of technology in ADR, including artificial intelligence; arbitrator ethics; issues arising in federal sector labor arbitration; current developments in labor and employment arbitration; advanced topics in labor and employment law; and advocate preparation for labor arbitration hearings.
+He has contributed to a number of publications by the ABA’s Section of Labor and Employment Law, and writes frequently on labor and employment and alternative dispute resolution topics.
+Mr. Greenberg previously co-taught a seminar on workplace ADR at the George Washington University Law School, and has served as a guest lecturer in courses on labor relations.

 Mr. Greenberg spent several years in practice as an attorney in New York City in the labor and employment practice group of Duane Morris LLP prior to establishing his practice as a full-time neutral in the Washington, D.C. area.
 He is a graduate of the Cornell University School of Industrial and Labor Relations and of the University of Michigan Law School.